NadaAlinour/freshcipe-react/README.md

 - ~~change black icons to the darkest grey or any other grey that is not black~~
 - fix product card price (when the whole number is more than one digit)
 - all products of a recipe should be available mostly
-- re-think flow, categories for each market etc etc
+- ~~re-think flow, categories for each market etc etc~~
 - re-think suggested products/bestsellers/etc
 - change ingredient checkbox on hover
 - style print layout
+- ~~handle loading~~ the skeleton thingy
+- recipe data sent back is text so i need to do something to be able to match a product when i select an ingredient OKAY ACTUALLY i think i can manually add the product id as part of recipeData for each ingredient
+- fix breadcrumbs